NativeScript/nativescript-cli/docs/man_pages/project/testing/build.md

 * `--release` -If set, produces a release build by running webpack in production mode and native build in release mode.
 Otherwise, produces a debug build.
 * `--device` - Specifies a connected device/emulator to start and run the app. `<Device ID>` is the index or `Device Identifier` of the target device as listed by the `$ tns device <Platform> --available-devices` command.
 * `--hmr` - Enables the hot module replacement (HMR) feature.
 * `--env.*` - Specifies additional flags that the bundler may process.
-May be passed multiple times.
+Can be passed multiple times.
 Supported additional flags:
     *   `--env.aot` - creates Ahead-Of-Time build (Angular only).
     *   `--env.snapshot`- creates [a V8 Snapshot](https://docs.nativescript.org/performance-optimizations/bundling-with-webpack#v8-heap-snapshot) decreasing the app start time (only for release builds for Android).
     *   `--env.compileSnapshot`- compiles the static assets produced by `--env.snapshot` into `.so` files allowing the native build to split them per architecture.
-In this way, the app size will be reduced when using the `--aab` option.
+This will reduce the app size when using the `--aab` option.
     *   `--env.uglify` - provides basic obfuscation and smaller app size.
     *   `--env.report` - creates a Webpack report inside a `report` folder in the root folder.
     *   `--env.sourceMap` - creates inline source maps.